sbidwaibing/sbidwaibing/README.md

 **************************************************************************************************************

 > Note:
+    The technical skills are listed on my portfolio's resume page.

-    The technical skills listed are based on my previous experience and current technologies used in projects.
+    The skills listed are based on my previous experience and the current technologies used in projects.
     Irrelevant or extra technologies / Technical Stack has been eliminated to provide a clear view and to save time for the user

-    I am a Software Engineer, not a User Interface Developer or Artist Therefore, this page prioritizes rendering essential information with minimal or no use of graphics
+    I am a Software Engineer,
+    Therefore, this page prioritizes rendering essential information with minimal or no use of graphics

 Thank You | Gracìas | Mercì | धन्यवाद